 - Swelling and pain on the left side of the belly.

 doctor is checking you regularly but not treating you.
 It may be a treatment choice if you are an older

 adult, depending on the stage of the leukemia and your overall health.

-that 1 out of 3 people who have CLL never need treatment.3
+that 1 out of 3 people who have CLL never need treatment.5

-People who have chronic lymphocytic leukemia often live for a long time without
+People who have CLL often live for a long time without

-treatment.
-Watchful waiting is not usually recommended for other types of
+Watchful waiting isn't usually recommended for other types of